She Bop: Reception

 Cash Box said that "with characteristic zaniness, Lauper takes a be-bop back beat and sparks it with an inspired vocal that pops and chirps with rhythmic intensity."

+Billboard described "She Bop" as "Yet another radically different style from the not-so-daffy new star" and "hard rock bordering on metal, with a nonsense chorus to lighten the tone".
+The remix by Arthur Baker on the 12-inch single was described by Billboard as a "radical" rework which was "full of new, rhythmic crosscurrents".

 Chart performance

 "She Bop" was released on July 2, 1984.
 It debuted on the Billboard Hot 100 at No. 52 in the issue dated July 21, 1984, and spent a total of 18 weeks on the chart, reaching a peak position of No. 3 in the issue dated September 8, 1984.
 It was the third single from Lauper's debut album to make the top 10 of the Hot 100.
+With "She Bop", Lauper became the first female artist to reach the top 3 of the Billboard Hot 100 with her first three chart entries, and her album She's So Unusual became the fourth debut album, and first by a female artist, to achieve three Top-10 hits (following Introducing...
+The Beatles, Lionel Richie and Kissing to Be Clever by Culture Club).

 The single also reached number 10 on the Hot Dance/Club Play Songs chart the week of September 15, 1984, and placed at 34 on the Billboard year-end chart of 1984.
 On April 17, 1989, the song was certified gold by the Recording Industry Association of America (RIAA) for the shipment of half a million copies across the United States.

+"She Bop" peaked at numbers 16 and 24 on the Hot 100 Sales and Airplay charts respectively, although this was on the inaugural published chart, which was long after the song had peaked on the Hot 100.